orlando-aws/jenkins-first-webhook-project/README.md

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, students will be able to;,

 - integrate your Jenkins server with Github